Apple infringed three Qualcomm patents, jury finds

 The case is part of a series of lawsuits around the world between the companies.
 Apple has alleged that Qualcomm engaged in illegal patent practices to protect a dominant position in the chip market, and Qualcomm has accused Apple of using its technology without compensation.

+The highly technical San Diego case had an unexpected turn last week when a former Apple engineer who was set to testify that he had come up with a key idea for one of Qualcomm’s patents briefly reversed course and said he would not take the stand.

+The engineer changed his mind again and did testify.
+But he stopped short of saying he felt he should have been named an inventor on the patent and he did not have documents to show precisely when he came up with the idea.

-Reporting by Stephen Nellis; Editing by Richard Chang
+Reporting by Stephen Nellis in San Francisco and Jan Wolfe in Washington; Editing by Richard Chang